Hitotsubashi University (National)School of International and Public Policy

 Facilities (ex: Library, PCs, Gymnasium etc.)

 JDS students have access to university facilities just as other students of the School of International and Public Policy.
-Such facilities include the university library, IPP PC room, IPP reference room, health center, etc.
+Such facilities include the university library, IPP Common Room, IPP reference room, health center, etc.

 JDS students are eligible to apply for the International House (dormitory).
 However, there will be no special consideration for JDS.
 Therefore, it is subject to availability and a drawing.